Schottky diode: Construction

-As the edges of the Schottky contact are fairly sharp, a high electric field gradient occurs around them, which limits how large the reverse breakdown voltage threshold can be.
-Various strategies are used, from guard rings to overlaps of metallization to spread out the field gradient.
+As the edges of the Schottky contact are fairly sharp, a high electric field occurs around them, which limits how large the reverse breakdown voltage threshold can be.
+Various strategies are used, from guard rings to overlaps of metallisation to reduce the field.
 The guard rings consume valuable die area and are used primarily for larger higher-voltage diodes, while overlapping metallization is employed primarily with smaller low-voltage diodes.

 Schottky diodes are often used as antisaturation clamps in Schottky transistors.
 Schottky diodes made from palladium silicide (PdSi) are excellent due to their lower forward voltage (which has to be lower than the forward voltage of the base-collector junction).
 The Schottky temperature coefficient is lower than the coefficient of the B–C junction, which limits the use of PdSi at higher temperatures.

 For power Schottky diodes, the parasitic resistances of the buried n+ layer and the epitaxial n-type layer become important.
 The resistance of the epitaxial layer is more important than it is for a transistor, as the current must cross its entire thickness.
 However, it serves as a distributed ballasting resistor over the entire area of the junction and, under usual conditions, prevents localized thermal runaway.

 In comparison with the power p–n diodes, the Schottky diodes are less rugged.
 The junction is in direct contact with the thermally sensitive metallization; a Schottky diode can therefore dissipate less power than an equivalent-size p–n counterpart with a deep-buried junction before failing (especially during reverse breakdown).
 The relative advantage of the lower forward voltage of Schottky diodes is diminished at higher forward currents, where the voltage drop is dominated by the series resistance.